Texas–Indian wars: Rise of the Comanche

+The Comanche language belongs the Uto-Aztecan language family, and is virtually identical to the language of the Northern Shoshone.
+Sometime in the late 17th century, the Comanches acquired horses, and this acquisition drastically changed their culture.
+The lives of pedestrians were revolutionized as they quickly developed into a mounted, well-equipped and powerful people.
 Until around the mid-17th century, the Comanche were part of the Shoshone people living along the upper Platte River in present-day Wyoming.
 Once they acquired horses, which gave them greater mobility and hunting access, the Comanche became a separate tribe from the Shoshone.
 Their original migration took them to the southern Great Plains, into a span of territory extending from the Arkansas River to Central Texas.
 Their population increased dramatically because of the abundance of buffalo, the use of the horse for hunting and fighting, the adoption of other migrating Shoshone, and women and children taken captive during raids and warfare.
 The Comanche based their warfare on speed and calculated violence, developing superb light cavalry skill.
 Ultimately, their warriors made such effective use of the horse that the Comanche became the most powerful Indian nation of the plains.
-Those tribes who submitted to Comanche power were given latitude but had to provide food, lodging, and women as tributes.

 When the Comanche encountered and entered conflict against Spanish colonists, they blocked Spanish expansion to the east from New Mexico and prevented direct communication with the new Spanish settlements north of the Rio Grande.
-In turn, the Comanche and eventually Apache allies launched deep raids, sending thousands and, at times, tens of thousands of warriors into Mexico; they successfully captured and enslaved thousands of Mexicans.
-Eventually, the numbers were so large that Hispanics made up nearly thirty percent of the Comanche nation.
+In turn, the Comanche and eventually Apache allies launched deep raids, sending hundreds of warriors into Mexico; they successfully captured and enslaved or adopted into the tribe thousands of Hispanics, Anglos, and Indians of other tribes.
+Eventually, the numbers were so large that persons not born Comanche made up nearly thirty percent of the Comanche nation.
 The Comanches were decentralized; historically, they did not form a single cohesive tribal unit but were divided into almost a dozen autonomous groups.
 The bands had as many as 45 distinct divisions.
 These groups shared the same language and culture but at times fought internally in ritualized combat, even as they cooperated at other times.